Preethi-Dev/Guest-Writing-assets/ascii_art_method.md

 ![Tablet breakpoint](/assets/Tablet-breakpoint.jpg)

-For Desktop breakpoint, A little tweaks in tablet breakpoint. sidebars gets disperated into individual columns.
+For Desktop breakpoint, A few tweaks in tablet breakpoint. sidebars get desperate into individual columns.
 Accordingly, Update the track listing as three columns and redefine the layout as below,

 ```css
 .parent {